B2B Marketing: How to Generate Leads Without a Sales Team

 Forget vanity metrics like search volume.
 What matters is intent.

-A keyword with 1,000 searches per month and high buyer intent is worth more than one with 10,000 searches and zero intent.
+A keyword with 1,000 searches per month and high buyer intent beats one with 10,000 searches and zero intent.

-You should also target "shoulder topics" - subjects your audience cares about that aren't directly about your product.
-These help you attract a broader audience and earn backlinks from industry sites.
+Also target "shoulder topics" - subjects your audience cares about that aren't directly about your product.
+These attract broader audiences and earn backlinks.

 Build topical authority